MoonPoet/xaprb-src/content/blog/2014/introductions-recommendations.md

 > [investor] and [name-drop] recently backed a high-profile entrepreneur
 > who most recently [...]
 >
-> It is super early (pre-product), but we’re eager to connect with some of the
+> It is super early (pre-product), but we're eager to connect with some of the
-> best people in demand gen to run the concept by. [...]’s name came up at
+> best people in demand gen to run the concept by. [...]'s name came up at
 > [...].
-Could you run this by [...] to see if he’s open for an intro?
+Could you run this by [...] to see if he's open for an intro?
 Would
 > love to make the connection with him.

 I never replied.
 Max G already had a negative account balance with me and I